 Modern gray zone conflict is in many ways a return to the familiar stability-instability paradox, though often with different, usually lower, thresholds.
 Deterrence now results as much from the risk of escalation to major conventional war, or even economic disruption, as by the threat of nuclear conflagration.
 The real novelty, however, is in the growing diversity of ways in which low intensity conflict can be practiced.
 At the same time that the whom of conflict has reverted to more familiar state actors, the how has evolved subtly.
 The emergence of new, cheaper implements of coercion associated principally with information technology have made it easier to fight circumspect contests.

+Russian activities have been described as emblematic of this logic.
+Ukraine demonstrates a strategy of hybrid warfare that occurs when the belligerent has escalation dominance and revisionist aims (Lanoszka 2016; Marten 2015; Thomas 2015).
+Outside of the Ukranian context, broader concerns about Russian gray zone activities paint a dismal picture, arguing that Russia’s declining military power and new, cheaper forms of warfare will sponsor increased aggression against NATO and the West (Charap 2015).
+This view holds that states can deploy gray zone tactics strategically to work around their adversaries’ red lines to achieve coercive bargaining success without triggering escalation (Altman 2017; Jackson 2017; Lin-Greenberg 2017).
+What one should thus observe is Russia engaging in gray zone conflict in as many situations as possible; there is little reason to avoid undertaking an efficient form of warfare that demonstrates an actor’s escalation dominance.
 Even when analysts recognize that lower intensity conflict is not novel, they tend to highlight the expanded repertoire of military strategies available, especially emphasizing online subversion and cyber disruption (Jensen, Valeriano, and Maness 2019).
 Yet the apparent expansion of means cannot in itself imply a restriction of practice.
-States that can “go big” and fight with an increasing portfolio of coercive implements are instead choosing to go to war without exercising many of their most potent capabilities.
-Having more ways to punish or coerce, the most capable actors often “pull their punches.”
 Accounting for this circumspection is then the central logical challenge in understanding gray zone conflict.
 Why don’t capable countries use all of their capabilities, maximizing their prospects for victory, at least in narrow military terms?

 That gray zone conflict could be worse is perhaps a modest silver lining.
-A note of cautious optimism in this regard was expressed in a speech by Secretary of State George Shultz:
+A note of cautious optimism in this regard was expressed by the Secretary of State Shultz:

 The ironic fact is, these new and elusive challenges have proliferated, in part, because of our success in deterring nuclear and conventional war.
 Our adversaries know they cannot prevail against us in either type of war.
 So they have done the logical thing: they have turned to other methods.
 Low-intensity warfare is their answer to our conventional and nuclear strength a flanking maneuver, in military terms.
 They hope that the legal and moral complexities of these kinds of challenges will ensnare us in our own scruples and exploit our humane inhibitions against applying force to defend our interests” (Schultz 1986).